 This older playground has no shade sails and relies on natural shading from the nearby trees.

-Located on Coode Street, Bayswater, just down the hill after Hillcrest Primary School.
+Hillcrest Park is located on Coode Street, Bayswater, just down the hill after Hillcrest Primary School.
 Parking is available along the street or in the carpark opposite.

 If you find yourself in need of a coffee or snack before or after your visit, Howdy Coffee and tbsp. are a 5 minute drive away on King William Street, Bayswater, on the other side of the railway line.
 On the day we visited we also noted there was a coffee van open in the carpark on the opposite side of the street.